 Parents have found that two important skills they need are asking the right questions and organising all their information.

-When you start exploring autism spectrum disorder (ASD) services for your child, it helps to ask as many questions as you can think of:
+When you start exploring autism spectrum disorder (ASD) services for your child, it helps to ask as many questions as you can think of.

 Information overload can easily happen, so it’s important to start organising your information as soon as possible.
-You’ll have information about your child, and will probably collect a lot of information about ASD and service providers.
+You’ll have information about your child, and you’ll probably collect a lot of information about ASD and service providers.